2018–19 Central Connecticut Blue Devils women's basketball team

 The 2018–19 Central Connecticut Blue Devils women's basketball team represented Central Connecticut State University during the 2018–19 NCAA Division I women's basketball season.
-The Blue Devils were led by twelfth-year head coach Beryl Piper, and played their home games at the William H. Detrick Gymnasium in New Britain, Connecticut as members of the Northeast Conference.
-They finished the season 7–21 overall, 4–14 in NEC play to finish in ninth place.
+The Blue Devils were led by twelfth-year head coach Beryl Piper, and played their home games at the William H. Detrick Gymnasium in New Britain, Connecticut as members of the Northeast Conference (NEC).
+They finished the season 7–21 overall, 4–14 in NEC play, to finish in ninth place.
 They failed to qualify for the NEC women's tournament.